joshuaeckroth/cinf401-website/assignments/2017-01-30-assignment-2.markdown

 ## Task 1

-Grab the first table of [Foreign Terrorist Organizations](http://www.state.gov/j/ct/rls/other/des/123085.htm) (the one called "Designated Foreign Terrorist Organizations") entirely using R. The R book, p.
-80 has an example using the `XML` library and `readHTMLTable` function.
+Grab the first table of [Foreign Terrorist Organizations](http://www.state.gov/j/ct/rls/other/des/123085.htm) (the one called "Designated Foreign Terrorist Organizations") entirely using R. Consider using the `readHTMLTable` function in the `XML` library in R.

 Produce a data frame sorted by terrorist name, i.e., the following: